 Two of the towns the train travels through include Les Éboulements with mountainside homes enjoying superlative views of the St. Lawrence River and Saint-Irénée boasting some of the loveliest beaches in Charlevoix.
 These towns are part of a group of 38 towns considered to be the most beautiful villages in Quebec.
 Unfortunately we missed them on this trip because they’re located between Baie St. Paul and La Malbaie.

-La Malbaie is the end of the line for this train.
+La Malbaie is the end of the line for the Charlevoix train.
 Enjoy a meal, wander around or perhaps spend a few nights in this pretty town at the junction of two rivers.

 Luxurious places to stay in the Charlevoix Region – accessible by the Charlevoix train